jenniferlu123/robo-advisor/README.md

 # Overview of the "steps" of the robo-advisor program:

 1. Enter your stock or cryptocurrency ticker.
-If you have multiple tickers, type one ticker at a time, and press the 'ENTER' key to enter the next one
+If you have multiple tickers, type one ticker at a time, and then press the 'ENTER' key to enter the next one

 2. After you have entered all the tickers, enter DONE